Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 4. Turn an old cable reel into a coffee table

-This cute table will not only give you somewhere to enjoy your cake and coffee, but offer a place to display and organise your books and plants in an interesting way too.
-An added bonus is that it spins!
+This cute table will not only give you somewhere to enjoy your cake and coffee, but also offer a place to display and organise your books and plants in an interesting way, too.
+A bonus is that it spins!

 5. Turn an old sheet or duvet cover into a new rug

-The video below will show you how to make an Amish knot rag rug out of an old duvet cover or sheet.
+The video below will show you how to make an Amish knot rag rug from an old duvet cover or sheet.

 6. Turn an old window into a piece of wall art

-If you’ve recently had an old window replaced – or still happen to have one lying around from when you did – why not give it a new lease of life by turning it into a piece of unique wall art?
+If you recently had a window replaced – or still happen to have one lying around from when you did – why not give it a new lease of life by turning it into a piece of unique wall art?

 The video below will show you how to use wax paste and chalk-type paint to create a beautiful feature piece for your home.